Reviews

 This is a light-but-tannic Pinot Noir with red cherry and red rose characters to the fore.
 There’s a smoky, reductive element in play too, which combines well with twiggy herb and nut shell notes.
 This wine is juicy and perfumed on the one hand, and meaty and strict on the other.
 It needs time to unfold.

-Reviewed by Campbell Mattinson
+Rating 92 by Campbell Mattinson

 The Real Review